RaghavSaxena96/Java-Calling-Python/README.md

 # Java-Calling-Python
 Java Code Calling Python
-Enter your Pyhton code you want to call in test.py and run that try{}catch{} block to excute your python file through java
+Enter your Python code you want to call in test.py and run that try{} catch{} block to execute your python file through java

+--------Note---------

+Command Line can Differ based on your system

+python3 test.py

+or

+python test.py